 On a failure, you dampen the spell as normal.

 A spell’s effective mana is normally the amount of mana it was cast with, including augmentation.
 If a feature lets a spell be cast without expending mana then the spell’s effective mana is its normal mana cost.

-You gain a +1 bonus to your ability check for each additional mana expended.
+You gain a +1 bonus to your skill check for each additional mana expended.